Take Me Deeper

 CLICK BELOW TO LISTEN WITH AUDIO

-The day before Storm Sandy, the second most devastating natural disaster in US history after Hurricane Katrina, I was busy securing all outdoor furniture, loose fixtures, and anything else that could potentially fly and cause damage by hurricane force.
+The day before Storm Sandy, the second most destructive natural disaster in US history after Hurricane Katrina, I was busy securing all outdoor furniture, loose fixtures, and anything else that could potentially fly and cause damage by hurricane force.
 The storm was not just a meteorological event but a personal crisis, one in which I could have relinquished to despair and blamed God for the misfortune that would visit me.
 Instead, something miraculous happened that would change my life.

 “Lexi!
 Go fetch, girl!”
 I yelled to my dog and threw her a ball.
 Usually, like a good retriever, she’d eagerly chase after the ball and bring it back.
 But this time, she didn’t.

 The driveway was dry, but it was that time of year when it became treacherous.
 The five white pine trees that lined the driveway had dropped their needles, blanketing the surface and causing it to become as slippery as a wintry snow and ice mix.
 I had years of experience walking across patches of snow and ice, but apparently, I hadn’t mastered a slippery slope of pine needles.
 Watching the ball roll down my long, steep driveway, I got this brilliant idea to retrieve it myself.
 As I did, my feet flew out from under me, sending me into the air.
 Instinctively, I threw out my right hand to break the fall—then BAM!

 As I lay immobilized in excruciating pain with the wind knocked out of me, I made a feeble attempt to cry for help.
 As I lay there, I saw that my right hand was unnaturally bent to the right and clearly out of alignment with the rest of my arm.
 It appeared broken, but I desperately hoped it was simply a severe sprain.

-My mind was a relentless barrage of negative thoughts: what if my wrist is fractured and doesn’t heal correctly or there is permanent damage?
+My mind was a relentless barrage of negative thoughts: what if my wrist is fractured and doesn’t heal correctly, or there is permanent damage?
 I was especially anxious because, as a professional flutist, my primary concern was how it might impact my ability to play the flute afterward.

 The situation seemed bleak.
 I couldn’t squeeze or move my hand, and my wrist was visibly swollen.
 It didn’t look like I would be performing anytime soon….
 But I wanted to believe that God would hear my heart’s cry.
 “Please, God, don’t let it be broken.”